sflanoue/cloud-certification/GCP/Storage/Cloud SQL.md

 # Cloud SQL

-[Cloud SQL](https://cloud.google.com/sql/docs/) is a fully-mannaged Database as a Service (PaaS) based on MySQL or PostgreSQL.
+[Cloud SQL](https://cloud.google.com/sql/docs/) is a fully-managed relational database as a Service (PaaS) based on MySQL or PostgreSQL.

-Cloud SQL makes it easy to setup, maintain, manage and administor your RDBMS in the cloud.
+Cloud SQL makes it easy to setup, maintain, manage and administer your RDBMS in the cloud.

 ## Features

 * MySQL or PostgreSQL databases in the cloud.
-* Backups and patches are automatic.
+* Automates all backups, replication, patches and updates.
 * Replicas are simple.
+* Automatic failover (HA) capability
+* 10TB of storage capacity, 40,000 IOPS and 416GB of RAM per instance
 * Pay-per-use model.
 Start small and scale up as needed.
 * Encrypted in transit and at rest.
 * Firewall configuration to grant access.